jbisterfeldt/GiggleNote/README.md

 Run `gigglewalletd`, create a wallet and record your address (found with `address` in gigglewalletd, then `giggled` and `giggleminer`.

+Example: `./giggleminer --address <youraddresshere> --log-level 5 --threads 2`

+Set `--threads` to the number of cpu threads you wish to commit to mining

+See `help` in giggled for more about the state of the gigglechain and gigglepeers.
+Use `set_log <loglevel>` to dial output up or down.
+Log level 4 is pretty verbose.

 #### Windows

 TODO